-This is Why You Should Have a Designer on Your Side
+This is Why You Need a Graphic Designer on Your Side

 It was 2011 and the company I had just spent the last 7 years of my life building had collapsed.
 I was out of the job and so was my co-founder, Ryan, a talented graphic designer.